corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/confidential-identity-cross-provider-key-rotation.md

 {{< important >}}

-**Wrapped certificate-based (CERT) confidential identity keys become permanently unsignable after the provider switch.** This tool does not rotate CERT keys, so once the node switches to the new provider these CERT keys can no longer be signed with, and every unconsumed state still owned by one is permanently stuck.
+**Wrapped certificate-based (CERT) confidential identity keys become permanently unsignable after the provider switch.** This tool does not rotate CERT keys.
+Once the node switches to the new provider, they can no longer be signed with, and every unconsumed state they own is permanently stuck.
 This cannot be recovered by re-running the tool or by rotating again.

 Consume or reissue every state owned by a CERT key before you rotate.
 The tool refuses to run when it finds CERT keys.
-Unless you pass `--ignore-cert-keys-check` to proceed anyway, which accepts that any unconsumed states still owned by those CERT keys will be permanently lost.
+To rotate anyway, pass `--ignore-cert-keys-check`.
+Using it means accepting that any unconsumed states still owned by those CERT keys will be permanently lost.

 {{< /important >}}